-Jenn Galandy is currently the Policy Project Manager at Cabinet Office in London, England.
-Previously Jenn was the Policy and Strategy Manager for the Ministry of Justice in London, England for the United Kingdom Government.
-She just recently graduated from the University of Nottingham with a Master’s degree in Public Policy.
+Jenn Galandy is a Calgary, Alberta native who is passionate about serving others on both public and personal scales.
+Prior to returning to her hometown in early 2020, Jenn served in London, England, as the Policy Project Manager at Cabinet Office and, previously, the Policy and Strategy Manager for the Ministry of Justice for the United Kingdom Government.
+She is a proud graduate of the University of Nottingham, from which she earned her Master’s in Public Policy.

 UK Delegate for CEPEJ & Strategy Manager

 - Took on new duties as the HMCTS international coordinator